 A large proportion of the Parish (62%) is within the AONB , a nationally protected landscape area.

-To place Cranbrook and Sissinghurst in the same categorisation bracket as the urban area of Tunbridge Wells is clearly the wrong way to approach this local plan process.
+To place Cranbrook and Sissinghurst in the same category as the urban area of Tunbridge Wells is clearly the wrong way to approach this local plan process.

 TWBC need to review this distribution policy, especially as only 8% supported this categorisation in the previous consultation (ref: p.34 Appendix 1 to the Consultation Statement for the Draft Local Plan Regulation 18 Consultation September 2019)